-Perhaps at no time in the history of U.S. business has the role of CEO as chief communications officer been more important.
+Perhaps at no time in the history of U.S. business has the role of CEO as an organization’s primary communicator been more important.

-In the wake of the COVID-19 pandemic, many CEOs took center stage to speak directly to their employees and customers, providing critical safety information, business updates and emotional support.
+In the wake of the COVID-19 pandemic and the ongoing challenges of 2020 and 2021, many CEOs have taken center stage to speak directly to their employees and customers, providing equal parts safety information, business updates and emotional support.

 Given what’s at stake, CEOs have every reason to improve their communication skills.
 The following are three lessons learned from some of today’s smart CEO communicators.

 Keep it real